 - Eaton, has been the main NUT supporter in the past, between 2007 and 2011, continuing MGE UPS SYSTEMS efforts.
-As such, Eaton has been: - providing extensive technical documents (Eaton protocols library), - providing units to developers of NUT and related projects, - hosting the networkupstools.org webserver (from 2007 to August 2012), - providing artwork,

-- promoting NUT in general, - supporting its customers using NUT.
+In 2022, the Eaton NUT-based companion software bundle sources developed (pre-?)2013-2018 were contributed and re-licensed to become part of NUT.
+As such, Eaton has been: - providing extensive technical documents (Eaton protocols library), - providing units to developers of NUT and related projects, - hosting the networkupstools.org webserver (from 2007 to August 2012), - providing artwork, - promoting NUT in general, - supporting its customers using NUT.